 Mid-stay we transfer to the walled city of San Gimignano.
-Settled in the 3rd century BC San Gimignano is one of the finest walled hilltop villages in Tuscany.
+Settled in the 3rd century BC, San Gimignano is one of the finest walled hilltop villages in Tuscany.
 Its skyline is dotted with stone towers and its cobbled streets are pedestrian only.
-We stay in a fine hotel with spectacular views that is in the heart of the town.
+We stay in the heart of the town at Hotel Bel Soggiorno, which features spectacular sea views.
 Our breakfast table has breathtaking views of the countryside while our front door opens onto the cobbled interior streets filled with cafes, shops and restaurants.

 During the day San Gimignano can feel stuffed with tourists as they are dropped off from nearby Siena and Firenze.
 It is fortunate for us we will be out riding during these hours and when we return home the hoard of tourists are gone and we have the town almost to ourselves (due to the fact there are so few hotel rooms in the town).

 The riding around San Gimignano is incredible.
 Eerily quiet roads that snake through the hills, fields and towns.
 It feels like the immaculate tarmac has been laid solely for us sometimes as there is little traffic once you are 5km from San Gimignano.
 In our 2.5 days of riding in the area we will also have lunch in Volterra; another classic walled village.